Gargantua and Pantagruel pentalogy classic Renaissance novels

 The five books of Gargantua and Pantagruel are renowned in world of literature and especially the first two books, Pantagruel (c.
 1532) and Gargantua (1534), have earned status as classics.

-The pentalogy has remained famous and, as already mentioned, Pantagruel and Gargantua in particular.
+the pentalogy has remained famous and, as already mentioned, Pantagruel and Gargantua in particular.
 Contemporary readers are still taking the pleasure of Rabelais’ novels, for the matchlessness Pantagruel and Panurge characters and the supreme use of the parody.

 The heritage of Rabelais is enormous in literature and has also been subject to the word Rabelaisian, which are referring to someone or something that is “marked by gross, robust humor, extravagance of caricature, or bold naturalism“.

-1. Gargantua was based upon a Celtic God with the same name, although it could originally been named Gurgiunt or Gargam according to
+1. Gargantua was based upon a Celtic God with the same name, although it could originally had been named Gurgiunt or Gargam according to

 The Encyclopedia of Celtic Mythology and Folklore.